Opening Times: Monday – Friday: 9am-9pm | Saturday: 9am-1pm | Sunday: 1pm-5pm

 If someone does not meet the criteria, Safe Spaces will always try to signpost them to other suitable services.

-Our framework ensures the service focuses on people affected by church‑related abuse, including cases where the person who caused harm is now deceased.
+Our framework ensures the service focuses on people affected by church‑related abuse by church employee’s or church volunteers, including cases where the person who caused harm is now deceased.
+All questions about eligibility are considered case by case in line with our policy.

 Victims’ Code Definition of a Victim